 In the case of local moves around the city, Chicago movers will calculate moving costs hourly based on the number of rooms or amount of belongings you have and the distance being traveled.

 This rate varies from company to company, with some as low as $45 per hour and others as much as $100.
 These rates include a few movers, moving equipment, and the necessary moving truck to get the job done.

-Hiring a long-distance mover for a Chicago relocation will offer you the same essential services of loading, transport, and unloading, but at a per mile/pound rate that typically averages about $0.80.
+Hiring a long distance moving companies for a Chicago relocation will offer you the same essential services of loading, transport, and unloading, but at a per mile/pound rate that typically averages about $0.80.